shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 ## 12. Scene: census results

 ## 13. Scene: next day, ersie fits cuffs for muddy

+## 14. Scene: muddy knocks hole in wall

+Mudrich carried the items back to Ersie’s workshop, dropping the sword every so often to wait for it to lighten up again.
+There, Mudrich spotted her hammer.

+“Hammer, my hammer!”
+She slid the rings up her arm and picked her hammer up with ease.
+“I was worried I’d never be able to lift it again!”
+She hugged it, and then swung it around.

+[change other mentions of the hole to be in ersie’s workshop, not the bedroom]

+“Muddy!
+Not in my workshop!”

+Muddy swung it right into a wall, knocking one of the bricks out.
+“Oops.
+Sorry, Ersie.”

+Ersie grumbled.
+“It’s ok…”

+“It looks like it’s just one brick.
+Surely we can get that easily fixed, right?”

+“Let me see.”
+Ersie knelt down to look at the hole.
+It was pitch black behind it, and an awful smell of feces and mold poured out of it.
+“What is this?”

+“I want to take a look!”
+Muddie pushed Ersie aside to stick her face in the hole, and then immediately regretted it.
+“Ew!”
+She covered her nose.

+“We should probably fetch Nephalie.”

+“I volunteer.”
+Muddie left the workshop, audibly gasping as she left.

+When Mudrich came back, she came alone.

+“Where’s Nephalie?”

+“She’s busy.
+And also Mother wants to see us.”

+“Now?”

+“Mm hmm.”

+“But it’s not bedtime yet.”

+“M hm mm.”
+Mudrich shrugged.

+===

 # Chapter 3 – The Boots of Pantrinome